 Additionally, during both primary and secondary appraisal processes, teachers’ characteristics, such as teaching experience (see Fig. 1, upper box), play a particularly important role and have a decisive influence on classroom management skills.
 Particularly teachers with less teaching experience are overwhelmed by the simultaneity and complexity of teaching [@ophardt2017klassenmanagement; @wolff2015keeping; @ klusmann2012berufliche].
 Skills in dealing with teaching events are closely related to the cognitive load of teachers.
 These classroom management skills develop, among other things, through growing teaching experience, as teachers attempt to cluster experienced classroom events into patterns and formulate appropriate action alternatives.
 According to @wolff2021classroom, such cognitive processes can be understood as mental classroom management scripts.
-Accordingly, especially for beginning teachers, the teaching profession seems to be very demanding and stressful [@schmidt2017makes].
-In particular the first five years, between 40 and 50 percent of beginning teachers change careers for a variety of reasons such as disciplinary problems with students [@ingersoll2003]. @fisher2011 investigated the extent to which age or teaching experience and job dissatisfaction are associated with an increased risk of burnout and stress among teachers.
+Especially for beginning teachers, the teaching profession seems to be very demanding and stressful [@schmidt2017makes].
+During the first five years in the teaching profession, between 40 and 50 percent of beginning teachers change careers for a variety of reasons such as disciplinary problems with students [@ingersoll2003]. @fisher2011 investigated the extent to which age or teaching experience and job dissatisfaction are associated with an increased risk of burnout and stress among teachers.
 The results revealed that teachers with less professional experience had higher burnout scores and that years of professional experience, burnout, and satisfaction in the teaching profession are statistically significant predictors of teacher stress.